“Be Respectful” is a BAD RULE!

 The 5 Guidelines to Choosing the right Rehearsal Rules

 All rehearsing ensembles must have rules or “guidelines”.
-While these words can be interchangeable, for me, “guidelines” has a less rigid connotation, which is why I will be using that word instead.
+I believe in using guidelines instead of rules.
+By being less dictatorial in nature, they lead to an ability to redirect poor behavior, rather than punishment.
 Choosing the correct guidelines for our ensemble is extremely important as it sets the foundation for creating a positive choir culture.

 Although each choral program requires a unique approach, there are common concepts that determine WHY guidelines exist, WHAT makes us choose our specific guidelines and HOW we should go about instilling the right guidelines.

 If we can first agree that guidelines are an important part to creating our choir culture, it might appear logical to think that “Be Respectful” would be a great guideline to have; after all, it embodies the very behavior of what we want from our students.
 The issue with this frequently used, but useless guideline is that it doesn’t meet the 5 Guidelines for properly choosing our Rehearsal Guidelines.

 Here are the 5 Guidelines for properly choosing our Rehearsal Guidelines:

 1. Both the teacher and all students must truly understand WHY classroom/rehearsal guidelines exist

 We have guidelines to create a safe learning environment for all students.
 The students must know this and we must choose our guidelines specifically related to safety and the classroom culture that is most conducive to effective rehearsing for all of our students.
 Before we explain each specific guideline to our students, we need to communicate the reason why we have guidelines in the first place.